kadamvignesh/k8s-kind-voting-app/README.md

 * AWS EC2: Infrastructure hosting for Kubernetes clusters.
 * Kubernetes Dashboard: User-friendly interface for managing containerized applications.
 * Argo CD: Continuous Delivery tool for automated application deployments.
+* Prometheus: Collecting and storing metrics to monitor systems
+* Grafana: Producing charts, graphs, and alerts for the web when connected to supported data sources.

 ### Achievements: